 Water Conservation rebate programs may include a residential leak detection and assistance program, an expanded landscape rebate program that promotes California-native plant species as well as water-saving plants, advanced metering infrastructure (AMI) and a restaurant-efficiency and school-efficiency upgrade program.

-Water use requires a lot of energy to extract, convey, treat and distribute.
-By reducing the demand for water, conservation reduces greenhouse gas emissions.
-Conservation also helps adapt to climate change by conserving limited water supplies and lessening demand in the face of an uncertain water-supply future.
+Water conservation also helps adapt to climate change by conserving limited water supply and lessening demand to meet an uncertain water supply future.

 New and Enhanced Programs